danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 ENTRYPOINT ["./hello"]
 ```

-In the above sample Containerfile, the image is based off of the "scratch" image discussed previously, then the statically linked `hello` binary is copied into the image and finally it is set as the [entrypoint](/posts/dockerfile-practices) of the container.
+In the above sample Containerfile, the image is based on the "scratch" image discussed previously, then the statically linked `hello` binary is copied into the image and finally it is set as the [entrypoint](/posts/dockerfile-practices) of the container.

-Now that we know what our docker image is supposed to be doing, let's start by building one.
+Now that we know what our Docker image is supposed to be doing, let's start by building one.
 Let's understand the different components that make up an OCI container image.

 #### The Big Picture
-There are 4 major components that make up a container image, a layer(s), configuration, manifest and an index.
+There are 4 major components that make up a container image, one or more layers, configuration, manifest and an index.

 <img src="./../../static/img/posts/build-oci-image-from-scratch/image_components.png"/>

-Whenever you `build` an image using a Containerfile, the engine or whatever tool you're using (buildah, img, podman, docker, etc), one way or another, creates these 4 components.
-We'll create all these components and understand how they make up a container image together.
+Whenever you `build` an image using a Containerfile, the engine or whatever tool you're using (Buildah, img, Podman, Docker, etc), creates these 4 components.
+But since we're not using any tools in this session, we'll create all the components manually and understand how they make up a container image together.

 #### layers
+You can think of a layer as a filesystem changeset, or a diff format for filesystems created when you add or remove elements from one filesystem to the next.
 Layers are the basic building blocks of an image.
 An image, an OCI image in this case, is made up of different layers stacked on top of each other to generate the filesystem of the end image.
-You can also consider it a filesystem changeset i.e a diff format for filesystems for when you add or remove elements from one filesystem to the next.

-One simple way to understand this is to imagine that you're building the following image:
+To better understand the concept of layers, let's look at the following example:
 ```
 FROM alpine

 COPY ./hello /root/
 ```
 Here, your image contains 2 layers.
 The first layer comes from the base image, the alpine official docker image i.e. the root filesystem with all the standard shell tools that come along with an alpine distribution.
 Almost every instruction inside your Dockerfile generates another layer.
 So in the Containerfile above, the `COPY` instruction creates the second layer which includes filesystem changes to the layer before it.
 The change here is "adding" a new file to the existing filesystem i.e. the alpine root filesystem.

 Let us create the layer for our image.
-We start by creating a statically linked C binary for our simple hello world program:
+We start by creating a statically linked C binary for our simple "Hello world" program:
 ```
 $ cat hello.c
 #include <stdio.h>